Day 1 of Four Days on the Bourbon Trail.

 Elise, our host, recommended the Blue Isle Home-Style restaurant in Winchester for dinner, a local favorite famous for its fried catfish and fried chicken.
 Their food was prepared just like their name said, home-style.
-The chicken was unsurpassed by any I had ever tasted with a thin and crispy breading and not greasy.
+The chicken was unsurpassed by any I had ever tasted, with a thin, crispy breading, not greasy.
 The catfish was prepared like the chicken, which was delightful.
 Portions were ample, and the prices were reasonable.

 Back at the farm, with no city lights to block the view, bourbon over ice was the perfect accompaniment to star-gazing.

-At 6 a.m., the east-facing front porch, still standing with its original posts and gingerbread cut-outs, was bombarded by the sounds of morning.
+At 6 a.m., the east-facing front porch, still standing with its original posts and gingerbread cut-outs, was bombarded by morning sounds.
 Horses neighed, cows mooed, and the lone sheep bleated to let the farmhands know it was time for breakfast.
 A cardinal, the Kentucky state bird, was happily chirping, and the sound of tractors working in the fields made the stay on the farm special.

 Buffalo Trace offers six distinctive tours; we chose the National Historic Landmark Tour, which focuses on the buildings, architecture, and history.
 There’s also the Ghost Tour, which claims to take you to haunted areas of the distillery.

 Our tour guide was Freddie Johnson, a local celebrity inducted into the 2018 Kentucky Bourbon Hall of Fame.
 He was featured in the 2018 documentary “Neat: The Story of Bourbon.“